-Ph.D.
-PROGRAM IN URBAN AFFAIRS AND PUBLIC POLICY
+PHD PROGRAM IN URBAN AFFAIRS AND PUBLIC POLICY

-The degree of Doctor of Philosophy is conferred in recognition of breadth of scholarly attainment and of demonstrated power to investigate problems independently and effectively In approaching the problems of an urban society, students are expected to develop theoretical and substantive skills.
-The doctoral program is interdisciplinary and seeks to prepare students for research, teaching, and public policy problem-solving careers
+The degree of Doctor of Philosophy is conferred in recognition of breadth of scholarly attainment and of demonstrated power to investigate problems independently and effectively.
+In approaching the problems of an urban society, students are expected to develop theoretical and substantive skills.
+The doctoral program is interdisciplinary and seeks to prepare students for research, teaching, and public policy problem-solving careers.

 The structure of the program includes theoretical, policy, and methodological core courses, intensive study in an area of research and specialization, and the completion of a dissertation demonstrating the student's capacity for independent research.
-Below is an outline of the specific requirements of the Ph D. program in Urban Affairs and Public Policy.
+Below is an outline of the specific requirements of the PhD program in Urban Affairs and Public Policy.

-REQUIREMENTS FOR THE PH.D.
-DEGREE (42-45 credits)
+REQUIREMENTS FOR THE PHD DEGREE (42-45 credits)

-The Action of th UAPP 801 Process of Social Inquiry Process of Social Inquiry lowing: (6 credits) Proseminar in Technology, Environment & Society Proseminar in Governance, Planning & Management Proseminar in Social & Urban Policy Courses may ses in Research & Design Methods 6 7 not be UAPP 800 or UAPP 815 1 Requirements 15 One of the fol UAPP 868 UAPP 862 UAPP 863 UAPP 969 Doctoral Dissertation Proposal 3 Dissertation 9
+Required Core Courses UAPP 801 Process of Social Inquiry Two of the following: (6 credits) UAPP 821 Proseminar in Technology, Environment & Society UAPP 822 Proseminar in Governance, Planning & Management UAPP 823 Proseminar in Social & Urban Policy Required courses in Research & Design Methods Teaching or Research Experience Requirements 0-3 One of the following: UAPP 868 Research